RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/create-roles.md

 1. Select **Save role**.

-After you create a role, you can assign a user to it.
-Users assigned to the role can access the databases according to the role's associated Redis ACLs.
+After you create a role, you can assign it to a user.
+Users with this role can access the databases according to the role's associated Redis ACLs.
 For more information, see [Assign roles to users]({{<relref "rc/security/access-control/data-access-control/create-assign-users#assign-roles-to-users">}}).